Patchier/Tend-to-your-Frontier/README.md

 - Functional Post Game Ending - This mod allows you to continue after the game has ended, and actually SEE your choices reflected in the world.

-- I Fought The Law - NCR Start - This mod places a note on Joe cobb's body should you kill him in Goodsprings.
-This will allow you to start I Fought The Law without working for Eddie in the NCRCF.
+- Main Quest Tweaks - This makes a few small changes to a couple of areas in the game.
+For example, you may now start I Fought The Law for the NCR after completing Ghost Town Gunfight, letting you avoid working with the Powder Gangers at all.